Oasis-class cruise ship: Ships

-The third generation of ships (described as "Oasis Plus" by some media sources) are marginally bigger, with around 200 additional guests at double occupancy and 100 additional crew.
-The third-generation includes a refurbished pool deck with a large movie screen and an additional pool on board, though far fewer hot tubs.
-The adults-only pool area is now enclosed and climate-controlled.
-It also has a new neighborhood: the Suite Neighborhood.
-The ship's buffet is located on Deck 15 aft rather than Deck 16 under the funnel and is the largest buffet in RCI's fleet.
-Other additions include a new playground and new food and drink venues.

-List
+There are 6 vessels in the class, the most recent being Utopia of the Seas.
+A further seventh ship has been ordered and will join the fleet in 2028.

 Ship construction

 Oasis of the Seas, the first vessel of the class, was ordered in February 2006 and designed under the name "Project Genesis".
-Her keel was laid down on 11 December 2007 by STX Europe Turku Shipyard, Finland.
-The name Oasis of the Seas resulted from a competition held in May 2008, and full funding for Oasis of the Seas was secured in April 2009.
+Her keel was laid down in December 2007 by STX Europe Turku Shipyard, Finland.
+The name Oasis of the Seas resulted from a competition held in May 2008. and full financing for Oasis of the Seas was secured in April 2009.
 The ship was completed and turned over to Royal Caribbean on 28 October 2009.
 Two days later, she departed Finland for the United States.

-While exiting the Baltic Sea, the vessel passed underneath the Great Belt Fixed Link in Denmark on 31 October 2009 at 23:18 UTC.
-The bridge has a clearance of 65 m above the water; Oasis of the Seas normally has an air draft of 72 m.
-The passage under the bridge was possible due to retraction of the telescoping funnels, and an additional 30 cm was gained by the squat effect whereby vessels traveling at speed in a shallow channel will be drawn deeper into the water.
+While exiting the Baltic Sea, the vessel passed underneath the Great Belt Fixed Link in Denmark in October 2009.
+The bridge has a clearance of 65 m above the water.
+Oasis of the Seas normally has an air draft of 72 m.
+The passage under the bridge was possible due to retraction of the telescoping funnels, and an additional 30 cm was gained by the squat effect where vessels traveling at speed in a shallow channel are drawn deeper into the water.
 Approaching the bridge at 23 kn, the ship passed under it with less than 2 ft of clearance.

-Proceeding through the English Channel, Oasis of the Seas stopped briefly in the Solent so that 300 shipyard workers who were on board doing finishing work could disembark, then left on the way to her intended home port of Port Everglades in Fort Lauderdale, Florida.
+Proceeding through the English Channel, Oasis of the Seas stopped briefly in the Solent so that 300 shipyard workers who were on board doing finishing work could disembark.
+She then left for her intended home port of Port Everglades in Fort Lauderdale, Florida.
 The ship arrived there on 13 November 2009, where tropical plants were installed prior to some introductory trips and her maiden voyage on 5 December 2009.